argon-analytik/ssoe/README.md

 ## Development and Testing

 - Open `Scissors.xcodeproj` in Xcode.
-- For macOS packaging, use scheme: `Argon Platform SSO`.
+- For macOS packaging, use scheme: `Argio Platform SSO`.
 - For iOS Safari/App SSO testing, use scheme: `ssoe-ios` and install on a device.
 - Logging: the extension uses lightweight `print` logging; integrate `os_log` as needed.